Using CSS cursors and how to customize them

 .nwse-resize { cursor: nwse-resize; }

-To establish our own (custom) cursors, it is enough to indicate the URL of the image that our cursor will represent; multiple URLs can be given so that CSS tries to load multiple images; if the first image of the pointer is not loaded (for example, the cursor does not exist) or is not supported by the browser, it goes to the next image; Let's see an example:
+To set our own (custom) cursors, we simply indicate the URL of the image that will represent our cursor; several URLs can be indicated so that CSS tries to load multiple images; if the first pointer image does not load (the cursor does not exist, for example) or is not supported by the browser, it moves to the next image; let's see an example:

 /*custom cursors*/